angular/angular/aio/content/guide/router.md

 * The path of the route to the destination component.
 * Required and optional route parameters that go into the route URL.

-You can bind the `RouterLink` directive to such an array like this:
+Bind the `RouterLink` directive to such an array like this:

 <code-example path="router/src/app/app.component.3.ts" header="src/app/app.component.ts (h-anchor)" region="h-anchor"></code-example>